Layers

 |

-| Swap Mixing.
-As covered in the section on buffers, swap mixing if very similar to layer mixing, and it can be done right from the layer panel.
-If you find yourself using the swap buffer often, you may be comfortable using swap mixing by itself, and not involve yourself with a lot of layers.
+Swap Mixing.
+As covered in the section on the image menu, swap mixing if very similar to layer mixing, and it can be done right from the layer panel.
+If you find yourself using the swap image often, you may be comfortable using swap mixing by itself, and not involve yourself with a lot of layers.
 The

-Right clicking on the layers panel will give you a context menu with several swap mixing options.
-You can activate swap mixing, swap buffers, and merge the current layer with the swap buffer.
 If you use swap mixing, it will bypass the regular relationship of layers.
-The swap buffer will become the bottom most layer.
+The swap image will become the bottom most layer.
 It otherwise functions just like a regular layer. |

 Examples of small and jumbo thumbnails